JK-12 Curriculum Renewal

 For example, in a competency-driven Financial Literacy course, students will learn about money and transactions, including how to plan and manage a budget; however, other aspects of finances will also be included, such as risk management – protecting their personal and financial data; emotions and how they can impact finances; and rights as a consumer.

 The three elements of the “Know-Do-Understand” model are: Big Ideas (Understand), Curricular Competencies (Do) and Content (Know).

 Big Ideas: Big Ideas consists of theories, principles and concepts that we want students to “Understand” as a result of their learning.
 Big Ideas are broad questions and complex ideas.
 Students can explore and deepen their understanding of these concepts over many subjects and grades.
 Students themselves can introduce Big Ideas by asking questions and being curious – i.e., How does where we live influence how we live?
 What is healthy living?
 What makes a great book?

 Curricular Competencies: Curricular Competencies are the skills, strategies, and processes that students develop over time.
 They reflect the “Do” in the Know-Do-Understand model of learning.
 Develop, recognize, solve, construct, apply – these are actionable skills that students will need to practice “doing” to help learn the Content and understand the Big Idea.

-Content: Content learning standards — the “Know” of the Know-Do-Understand model of learning — detail the essential topics and knowledge at each grade level. ?
+Content: Content learning standards — the “Know” of the Know-Do-Understand model of learning — are the essential topics and knowledge at each grade level.
 These are often facts, definitions, rules and other information.
 What do students need to know to understand the Big Idea?